Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/technical/09_Search-instructions.md

 4. `#story#^a former monk asks ajahn chah about working with dying people to give them the opportunity for wholesome rebirth.^{ajahn pasanno}[ajahn chah][death][teachers][rebirth][fierce/direct teaching]@metta2008@`
 5. `#indirectquote#^i practice dying. the dalai lama^{ajahn pasanno}[dalai lama][recollection/death]@metta2008@`

+The format of each blob can be informally represented as: `#kind#^text^{teachers}[tags]@eventCode@`.

 Search queries are broken into individual strings separated by spaces.
-If all search strings can be found within the five blobs above, then this excerpt is considered to be found.
+If all search strings can be found within an excerpts' blobs, then the excerpt is considered to be found.

 The search engine implements the following wildcard characters: